Dragon Age: The Calling

 - Heroic Sacrifice: Julien and Kell.

 - Honor Before Reason: Why Maric saves Fiona and the Wardens rather than stay with Katriel, who insists that they can still be together.

 - Let Them Die Happy: The characters allow Nicolas to remain within the Lotus-Eater Machine so he can be with Julien.

-- Lotus-Eater Machine: Like in the game, a Demon traps the protagonists in their own dreams.
+- Lotus-Eater Machine: A Sloth Demon traps Duncan and co. in their own dreams.
 Most people have pleasant ones, in fact so pleasant that one of them never leaves, but Fiona...